LongJiAn99/PasarGo/README.md

 1. Chat function for buyer and seller to communicate
     1. Will be implemented using Firechat from firebase for real-time chat
+    2. Payment and transaction details will be discussed using this feature between the buyer and the seller
+    3. Buyers and sellers will use the chat function to discuss the preferred payment option and complete transaction on their own

 2. Option to find other interested buyers to share delivery cost/group buy
     1. Will be built using html/css and React JS library
+    2. Users will be able to indicate their interest for the product
+    3. All interested buyers will be added to a chat group with the seller to discuss further details

 3. Sellers can set a limit to the number of products and customers on group orders
     1. Will be built using html/css and React JS library
+    2. Seller will set a limit to the amount of buyers that can join the group order

 ## 3. Process